Unsere Lebensmittel verlieren Nährstoffe

 A study by the University of Texas came to a similar conclusion: Between 1950 and 1999, the content of vitamins and minerals in fruits and vegetables decreased by up to 40 percent.

-This means that today we have to eat significantly more to get the same amount of nutrients that our grandparents absorbed with a single serving.
+This means that we have to eat significantly more today to get the same amount of nutrients that our grandparents absorbed with a single portion.

 Why is this happening — and who is to blame?